Finger: Anomalies, injuries and diseases

-A rare anatomical variation affects 1 in 500 humans, in which the individual has more than the usual number of digits; this is known as polydactyly.
+A rare anatomical variation affects 4 to 12 in 10,000 humans, in which the individual has more than the usual number of digits; this is known as polydactyly.
 A human may also be born without one or more fingers or underdevelopment of some fingers such as symbrachydactyly.
 Extra fingers can be functional.
 One individual with seven fingers not only used them but claimed that they "gave him some advantages in playing the piano".

 Phalanges are commonly fractured.
 A damaged tendon can cause significant loss of function in fine motor control, such as with a mallet finger.
 They can be damaged by cold, including frostbite and non-freezing cold injury (NFCI); and heat, including burns.

 The fingers are commonly affected by diseases such as rheumatoid arthritis and gout.
 Individuals with diabetes often use the fingers to obtain blood samples for regular blood sugar testing.
 Raynaud's phenomenon and Paroxysmal hand hematoma are neurovascular disorders that affect the fingers.

 Research has linked the ratio of lengths between the index and ring fingers to higher levels of testosterone, and to various physical and behavioral traits such as penis length and risk for development of alcohol dependence or video game addiction.